 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-I personally visited all of these attractions, some multiple times.
+I’ve personally visited all of these attractions, some multiple times, and they’re perfect for both first-time visitors and repeat travelers.

 New to South Korea?
 Read my essential South Korea travel tips.

-Busan Tour Pass for access to 30+ Busan attractions
+🎟 Busan Tour Pass — perfect for short stays (access to 30+ sites)

 1. Gamcheon Culture Village ⭐️